Slowmo, aerial, timelapse & action cam video techniques! What does it all mean and can they really help me?

 If you work in construction, demolition, manufacturing or produce fast moving products or products that contain fast moving parts then slow motion could be for you.

-Aerial cinematography – Again, this one if fairly self explanatory, footage that is filmed from something airborne, the most common are helicopters and fixed wing aircraft but recently radio controlled drones have been capturing some impressive footage.
+Again, this one is fairly self explanatory, aerial filming produces footage that is filmed from something airborne, the most common are helicopters and fixed wing aircraft but recently radio controlled drones have been capturing some impressive footage.
 This technique is great if you want to show a building, some land, a construction site, an open-pit mine or even track something like a train or car.
 It gives a different perspective to everyday life and it can increase the production values of a video massively.
 Check out this example of Angel falls, its the BBC again!

 This sequence was shot with a very advanced set-up called a Cineflex, a gyroscopically-stabilised housing (the camera is mounted inside this housing) attached to the underside of a helicopter and controlled by joystick from inside the cockpit.
 In recent years there has been a surge of radio controlled helicopter and quadrocopter used to acquire aerial footage and some of the results are amazing, they are a lot less flexible than full sized helicopters but the price difference soon makes up for this.